Below are some of the questions that our existing shared owners often ask us.

 How do I buy more shares? (also known as staircasing)

-Please contact Broadland Housing Association to advise us of your intention to buy more shares.
-Complete and return the staircasing application form, along with payment for the RICS valuation or a copy of your own RICS valuation.
-Alternatively you can email the sales team at email@example.com and we can send you a copy of the initial application to purchase further shares form.
+Please contact Broadland Housing Association to let us know you would like to buy more shares.
+Complete and return the staircasing application form, along with payment for the RICS valuation.
+Alternatively you can email the sales team at email@example.com and we will send you a copy of the form.
+Read our guide to staircasing.

-A RICS valuation is required to ascertain the current value of your property.
-This is in order to calculate the cost of the further shares you would like to purchase.
+A RICS valuation is required to find out the current value of your property.
+We need this to calculate the cost of the additional shares you wish to buy.
 An estate agent’s valuation is not acceptable, in accordance with your lease.
 Once your property has been valued and we have provided you with the cost to staircase, you are under no obligation to proceed.
 However, you will not be entitled to a refund for the cost of the RICS valuation.

-You can partially staircase (minimum of 10% each time) or final staircase to either 100% or 80%, depending on the terms of your lease.
+You can partially staircase to 80% or final staircase to 100%, depending on the terms of your lease.
 Some properties in rural areas can only staircase to 80%.

 How do I sell my share of the property?